Home Our Impact Corporate Impact and Sustainability Healthy Society Community Cigna Foundation Reducing Barriers To Health Equity

 Our Why

-Health equity is attained when every person has the opportunity to achieve their fullest health potential, regardless of economic, environmental, physical, or social circumstances.1 We know that 80% of a person’s health is affected by things outside of medical care.
-These include personal habits and traits, and the conditions in the places where individuals live, play, and work – known as the Social Determinants of Health (SDOH).2
+Health equity is achieved when every person can reach their fullest health potential, regardless of economic, environmental, physical, or social circumstances.1 We know that 80% of a person’s health is affected by drivers outside of medical care.
+These include personal habits and traits, and the conditions in the places where individuals live, play, and work—known as the Social Determinants of Health (SDOH).2

 The work we want to do in our communities cannot be done alone.
 Many great nonprofit organizations have the reach and local network necessary to build healthier communities, so contributing to and collaborating with them will help strengthen our collective impact.